Learn to improvise on the North Indian Flute (Bansuri) – Online Lessons & more

-Are you looking for some REALLY BEGINNER-FRIENDLY advice on how to learn how to play the flute?
+Are you looking for some REALLY BEGINNER-FRIENDLY methods on how to learn how to play the flute?

-Or are you looking for some basics in the North Indian Classical Music, the Hindustani Music?
+Or are you looking specifically for improvised music, like the North Indian Classical, the Hindustani Music or Jazz?

 This website is a very beginner-friendly place, but it will also be useful for you if you want:

 - to refine your basics on the flute

 - get introduced into the Hindustani Classical Music and the Raag System (Raga)

-- want to learn basics about Jazz and Western Music
+- get introduced in all the basics for Jazz and Western Music

 Everything is in a constantly evolving, more and more content will come over time, and a great deal of it will be for free.
 What you will get here is: